tomaswolf/gerrit-gitblit-plugin/README.md

 # Alternatives

 Some time after I had released my first version of this plugin, Luca Milanesio had updated the [official plugin](https://gerrit.googlesource.com/plugins/gitblit/) to work again with Gerrit release 2.11.
-Internally, it still uses a specially hacked Apache Wicket, and it's based on an as yet unreleased GitBlit version (James' [development branch](https://github.com/gitblit/gitblit/tree/develop) that should one day become
+Internally it's based on an as yet unreleased GitBlit version (James' [development branch](https://github.com/gitblit/gitblit/tree/develop) that should one day become
 GitBlit 1.7.0).
 You can find that "official plugin" on the [Gerrit CI server](https://ci.gerritforge.com/job/Plugin_gitblit_stable-2.11/).
 I have never used it, so I have no idea how well it works.

+In early May 2015, some of my changes here were merged back into the official plugin, but there are still functional differences, mainly related to plugin reloading, raw file serving, handling of non-logged-in users, and how `gitblit.properties` is loaded and what default settings are provided by the plugin.

 The official versions of this plugin in the Gerrit repo for Gerrit versions smaller than 2.11 are all based on the old GitBlit 1.4.0 and all exhibit the problems mentioned above.